minhtran365411/tomodo-reactjs/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `node server.js`

+this is the backend server side to connect to database, you must also run this for the app to work properly.
+In the command line do 'cd backend' then 'node server.js' Runs the app in the development mode.\
+Open [http://localhost:4000](http://localhost:4000) to view it in your browser.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\